Earth-Moon-Earth Communications

 Go to Top

-We live in the suburbs of London and our garden is limited in size; we also have buildings and trees all around us.
+We live near London and our garden is limited in size; we also have buildings and trees all around us.
 For these reasons I chose a 2x2 array of 36 element Yagi-Uda antennas for my 23cm EME setup.
 I can then raise the array a bit higher which would be more difficult with a dish.
-(Yes I know the grass needs cutting :) ) It started as an experiment to see if I could receive ham signals from the moon (later became a bit of an obsession!), so the base is a temporary parasol stand, so no cementing in the lawn.
 The antennas and 4-way combiner are from Antennas-Amplifier, the relay is a SSB/Tohtsu AS3000, and the LNA is from Kuhne.
-Of course there are many alternatives here to purchase from different manufacturers.

 2x2x36 Yagi-Uda Array